Ahmed Mahloof: Youth Empowerment Activism

-His award-winning achievements include his stint at the United Nations Office for the Coordination of Humanitarian Affairs (UNOCHA), following the devastating 2004 Asian tsunami.
-In 2007, Mahloof was elected as the vice-chair (and in 2008, as chair) of the Asian Regional Youth Caucus of the Commonwealth Youth Programme.
+Mahloof's achievements include his stint at the United Nations Office for the Coordination of Humanitarian Affairs (UNOCHA), following the devastating 2004 Asian tsunami.
+In 2007, Mahloof was elected as the vice-chair and in 2008 the chair of the Asian Regional Youth Caucus of the Commonwealth Youth Programme.
 He was the first Maldivian to serve in that capacity.
-In 2007, Mahloof was appointed by the Commonwealth Secretary-General to join an Elections Observer Mission to Sierra Leone, for the country's presidential elections.
-The eight member team was chaired by the Former Prime Minister of Saint Lucia, Hon.
-Kenny Anthony.
-That was the first occasion a Maldivian had served on an overseas elections monitoring mission.
+In 2007, Mahloof was appointed by the Commonwealth Secretary-General to join an elections observer mission to Sierra Leone, for the country's presidential elections.
+He was the first Maldivian that had served gone overseas for an elections monitoring mission.